 I was born in Olympia, Washington.
 I was one month premature due to my mother’s alcohol and drug abuse.
 The doctors told her I would probably be developmentally disabled and not gain the strength to lift my head.
 My mother left my father before I was born and until recently, I had never met him.
 I grew up in a broken home that flirted once or twice with nominal Christianity, but, just as the Parable of the Sower demonstrates, my “faith” did not take root and ultimately led me to atheism and hedonism.
 I grew up an avid lover of science and logic, and my “intellectual” skepticism and over-reliance on reason made me prideful and rebellious.

 As a child, I was abused physically, mentally and emotionally.
 I lived in a constant state of fear.
-I had symptoms like post-traumatic stress disorder: night terrors, and a hair-trigger fight-or-flight response that haunted everyday situations.
+I have post-traumatic stress disorder, which consisted mostly of night terrors, and a hair-trigger fight-or-flight response that haunted everyday situations.
 Abuse tarnished my concept of the word father, and gave me a very dark subconscious image of my Heavenly Father: angry and distant; a Father who would hurt you for no reason and then tell you it was your fault.
 Later in life, I became wild and rebellious to the extreme.
 Unjustified abuse gave me a lack of respect for authority that I still struggle with a little today.
 When I was a teenager, my mother’s job took her away for the whole summer and that meant no one was around.
 I often hitchhiked great distances alone, to different parts of the Columbia Gorge, a very rugged and desolate place.

 I started experimenting with marijuana and meth, and eventually became addicted to heroin.
 I would do almost anything for a “fix”.
 When you run out of heroin, its physical withdrawal symptoms are quite painful.
 It seems as though you might die and everything takes on the importance of survival.
 I did not see things as a sane person does; people were like paychecks waiting to be cashed.
 My “friends” were like wolves in a pack: we ran together, but would turn on each other if we were desperate enough.
 I was “functional” in that I worked a steady job and was a reliable employee.
 I wasn’t out on the streets or anything, yet my life was a mess.
 On a fairly regular basis I found myself falsifying deposits at the bank by putting empty envelopes in the ATM.
 It was habit borne of desperation; a way of getting a temporary loan for the price of an overdraft fee to get me through the week.
 This eventually cost me my bank account, but it bought me some time on the ticking time bomb of addiction.
 My financial problems were nothing compared to the spiritual bankruptcy in my life.
 I had no hope for a future.
 I was numb, living in a fog, and I hated myself.
 I chased after emptiness at every turn and somehow seemed surprised and frustrated by the fruits of my labors.